AlexETay7/Double-Linked-List/README.md

  I was able to test my implementation of a double-linked list by using ListTester.java.
 ListTester is a series of black-box tests that work on any list that implements the IndexedUnsortedList interface.
- ListTester.java contains 56 scenarios where each method in IUDoubleLinkedList.java
- is tested for an empty list, and a list with one, two, and three elements.
+ I wrote 56 high priority change scenarios where each method in IUDoubleLinkedList.java is tested for an empty list, and a list with one, two, and three elements.
 It should be noted that there are 82 possible scenarios for all methods and lists of varying sizes (0-3 elements).
 However, I chose to only implement 56 because some